reinhardgrassmann/FlatlandRobotics/content/posts/003_Exponential_of_a_Matrix_Representing_a_Complex_Number.md

+---
 **Sidenote:**

 I use [$\KaTeX$](https://katex.org/) to create wonderful looking equations.
 Unfortunately, not all $\LaTeX$ functions/commands are possible.
 Available and supported ones are listed in this online reference of [supported $\TeX$ functions](https://katex.org/docs/supported.html).

+**Edit:**

-_Edit:_ Sep.
-12, 2025.
-Just reformating and refactoring.
+Updated on Sep.
+12, 2025: Just reformating and refactoring.